QuiteZeal/quitezeal/README.md

 - ⚡ Fun fact: ...
 -->
 #### :books: Learning
-React, MongoDB, and essential knowledge for web and database.
+GoLang, and others...
 But it's not limited to the above, If I need to know, I will to get it.

 #### :computer: Working on
-I am building my own blog engine `Spring Fly` with python flask framework.
+Learning and Learn.